1862: Crystal Palace play their first match v Forest F.C. on 15th March.

 1961: Palace finish second in the Fourth Division and win promotion.
 Johnny Byrne plays for England against Northern Ireland, joining a select few who have featured for the Three Lions whilst plying their trade in the third tier.

-1964: Manager Dick Graham leads Palace to second in the Third Division and promotion.
+1964: Manager Dick Graham leads Palace to second in the Third Division and secures promotion.

 1969: Under the leadership of Bert Head, Palace finish runners-up in the Second Division and win promotion to the top-flight for the first time.

-1973: Soon after Malcolm Allison was installed as Palace manager, the club changed its nickname to the Eagles and introduced a new crest.
+1973: Soon after Malcolm Allison is installed as Palace manager, the club changes its nickname to the Eagles and introduces a new crest.
 The club's first period in the top-flight comes to an end as the Eagles slip into the Second Division.

 1974: A second successive relegation follows and Palace are demoted to the Third Division.

-1976: Palace reached the FA Cup semi-finals but at Stamford Bridge they succumbed to eventual winners Southampton.
-Peter Taylor became the second Palace player to represent England whilst in the third tier, scoring in a victory over Wales, making him the first Palace player to score for England.
+1976: Palace reach the FA Cup semi-finals but at Stamford Bridge they succumb to eventual winners Southampton.
+Peter Taylor becomes the second Palace player to represent England whilst in the third tier, scoring in a victory over Wales, making him the first Palace player to score for England.

 1977: Terry Venables becomes Palace manager and leads the club to promotion from the Third Division.